ErlinMendez/Threat-Hunting-and-Security-Operations/Hunts/AZUKI_JADE_SPIDER_Threat-Hunt-Report.md

 | where DeviceName == "azuki-sl"
 | where Timestamp between (datetime(2025-11-19) .. datetime(2025-11-20))
 | where FileName == "wevtutil.exe"
-| where ProcessCommandLine contains " cl "
+| where ProcessCommandLine contains "cl"
 | project Timestamp, FileName, ProcessCommandLine
 | order by Timestamp asc
 ```